Canada–China relations: Initial warming

 In the first year of his prime ministership, Trudeau's government agreed to talks on a bilateral extradition treaty with China in 2016.
 Former diplomat Charles Burton, presented as a critic of the government policy as the treaty talks were revealed, said in a New York Times account:

 We don't seem to have the linguistic and cultural expertise and political knowledge to defend our interests against a very sophisticated diplomatic engagement by China, which seems to always come out on top.

 In January 2017, a rumoured treaty with China appeared in the press to extend rights to Chinese investors, including SOEs, to sue the government, just as is allowed by Chapter 11 of NAFTA.
 It came to light because the province of Quebec intended, under the Couillard government to prevent fracking exploration under the St. Lawrence Seaway.

-David Johnston, the Governor General of Canada, paid an official visit to China from July 10 to 14, 2017.
+David Johnston, the Governor General of Canada, paid an official visit to China from 10 to 14 July 2017.
 The two countries pledged to enhance cooperation on education, research, innovation, culture, diversity, agriculture, and tourism.